Mascota Jalisco: A 2023 Travel Guide for Nature Lovers

 What is exhibited at El Pedregal Museum?

-This curious museum and gallery exhibit photographs and art objects made from the carving of stones of different shades, sizes, and shapes.
+This curious museum and gallery exhibit photographs and art objects made from carving stones of different shades, sizes, and shapes.

 There are guitars, chess boards, chairs, beds, tables, clocks, pillows, hats, piñatas, television sets, telephones, and many other stone sculptures.

-The photographic collection is equally spectacular, including characters and prints typical of Mascota’s life.
+The photographic collection is spectacular, including characters and prints typical of Mascota’s life.